abilandz/PH8124/Lecture_6/Lecture_6.md

  Birth: -
 ```

 If we are interested only to print on the screen only a particular line, we need to use **sed** with the flag '-n' and the specifier 'p' ('print').
-Flag '-n' is needed to suppress the default printout of original file.
+Flag '-n' is needed to suppress the default printout of the original file.
 To print only the 2nd line, we can use the following syntax:

 ```bash
 stat test.sh | sed -n 2p